PetarK777/SoftUniDemoGitHubProject/README.md

 # SoftUniDemoGitHubProject
-Demo Project for SoftUni Fundamentals
+Demo Project for SoftUni Fundamentals I edited this on GitHub directly :)